Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-1.md

 In this blog post, we're going to write some scripts to automate the process of getting a new bearer token from an Identity Server.

 ### WARNING: Copying sensitive data like production environemnt access tokens to clipboard using automated tools is a risky thing.
 Consider checking the clipboard tool source code to make sure it does only what it meant to do.
-Also, remember to use these pranctices for development environment only.
+Also, remember to use this tool in the development environment only.

 This instruction works for both Windows and Linux machines.
+I usually code on a Windows 10 powered machine and I found [Git Bash](https://git-scm.com/downloads) handy.
+I also installed [Windows Terminal](https://github.com/microsoft/terminal) which makes working with multiple terminal windows easy.

 1. First, make sure you have [NodeJs](https://nodejs.org/en/download/) installed then run `npm install clipboard-cli`